- University of Cincinnati College of Law, J.D., 2007

 - 5/14/2020Vorys eControl and Vorys IP Team Release Whitepaper Titled "Patent Strategies to Help Stop Bad Actors on Amazon"Vorys eControl and the intellectual property team at Vorys co-authored a new whitepaper – Patent Strategies to Help Stop Bad Actors on Amazon – that focuses specifically on the patent enforcement mechanisms available through Amazon.

-- 4/13/2021Vorys attorney Tim Ardizzone will speak to CincyIP about how to enforce patents on Amazon.
+- 4/13/2021Vorys attorney Tim Ardizzone spoke to CincyIP about how to enforce patents on Amazon.

 - 12/2/2019Intellectual Property Alert: Amazon Creates a Cost-Effective and Efficient Patent Infringement Remedy for Infringing Products Sold on its Marketplace by Third PartiesAdding another tool to intellectual property owners’ arsenal for combatting infringing products, Amazon has launched a pilot program to efficiently identify and resolve third-party patent infringement on the Amazon marketplace.